 6. Hula hoop as dreamy bedroom canopy

 Bedroom canopies are trending in nurseries, but the price tag can be off-putting!
-Clever Jemma picked up a super cheap hula hoop and some artificial flowers from her local Kmart, and combined the two, along with some netting to create this designer-look canopy for her daughter’s bedroom at a bargain price.
+Clever Jemma picked up a super cheap hula hoop and some artificial flowers from her local Kmart, and combined the two, along with some netting to create this whimsical canopy for her daughter’s bedroom at a bargain price.

 7. Round shelf as on-trend moon shelf

 One of our all-time favourite Kmart hacks for kids is this moon shelf!
 By simply adding a ply timber moon cutout to the face of the shelf and a sleepy eye decal, this affordable Kmart shelf has been given a designer makeover.
 Such a simple way to create beautiful shelves for your little one!

 Jess made this unique rug by taking a faux cowhide, flipping it over and hand stamping it with acrylic paint, using potatoes and cardboard.
 This zigzag and dot print is a little bit tribal, a little eclectic and a lot cool!